nightly-labs/connect/readme.md

 If you only want to implement Nightly Connect in your dApp instead, you may refer to the documentation [here](https://connect.nightly.app/docs/).

+> [!IMPORTANT]
+> While the Nightly Connect was built and tested on Mac/Linux, the Nightly Cloud is impossible to run on Mac due to used docker images.

 ## Requirements

 As a prerequisite, you need to have the following installed on your machine: